swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

         /// directories, etc.
         context: PluginContext,

-        /// The targets to which the command should be applied.
-If the invoker of
-        /// the command has not specified particular targets, this will be a list
-        /// of all the targets in the package to which the command is applied.
-        targets: [Target],

         /// Any literal arguments passed after the verb in the command invocation.
         arguments: [String],
     ) async throws